 - developing environmental education projects for at-risk youth

 - removing ivy and restoring habitat in Forest Park

 - producing summer concert programs in local parks

 - planting trees around community parks and main street boulevards in industrial areas.

 Target areas and grant cycles

-In each of four enhancement grant target areas, a committee of local residents promote, solicit, select and evaluate projects.
+In each of six enhancement grant target areas, a committee of local residents promote, solicit, evaluate and select projects.